photo: Bethany Kirby

 “moving, memorable ballet…unfolds with canny clarity and much passion” -

 Deborah Weiss, Dance Europe.

-Andrew McNicol is a freelance British choreographer noted as a name to watch and talented beyond his years.
+Andrew McNicol is a freelance British choreographer and Artistic Associate at English National Ballet School.
+He is a name to watch and talented beyond his years.
 Born in Hull, his choreographic work began whilst studying at The Royal Ballet School, where he won the Kenneth MacMillan Choreographic Competition.

 He has worked with Kim Brandstrup through Dancelines, a Royal Opera House choreographic initiative and Jonathan Lunn through DanceEast’s ChoreoLab Project.
 He also received his Master of the Arts through Ballet Central’s new Professional Choreographic Programme.